tplobo-fusion/IDM2BIBLATEX/README.md

-html2biblatex
+IDM2BIBLATEX
 =============

 > Citing a webpage in LaTeX has never been easier!

-html2biblatex is a lightweight bookmarklet for exporting web pages to BibLaTeX.
+IDM2BIBLATEX is a lightweight bookmarklet for exporting EUROfusion IDM web pages to BibLaTeX.

-_small - flexible - magic!_
+Based on the more general repository [html2biblatex](https://github.com/dmstern/html2biblatex).

-Just click on the html2biblatex bookmark button and paste the collected content into your BibLaTeX code.
+Just click on the IDM2BIBLATEX bookmark button and paste the collected content into your BibLaTeX code.

 ![Screenshot of popup window to copy the biblatex entry](./screenshot-bookmark.png "html2biblatex Screenshot")